-In this example our content preview just displays one feature page containing a banner.
-There will be a different banner on this page for a teaser for an upcoming promotion and when a banner advertising free shipping when the promotion starts.
-The content preview can be used to check that the content is displayed as expected on each date.
+In this example our content preview displays a feature page containing a banner.
+There will be a banner on this page announcing a sale and a different banner advertising free shipping when the sale has started.
+The content preview is used to check that the content is displayed as expected on each date.

-We have created an event called "Summer sales Campaign" to manage content for the upcoming promotion.
-There is one edition to manage content for a teaser for the promotion and content to be displayed when the promotion starts.
+We have created an event called "Mid season sale" to manage content for the upcoming sale.
+There is one edition to manage content for the announcement for the sale and content to be displayed after the sale starts.

-Both editions are scheduled to publish content to the same slot- the banner slot on the feature page.
-Here's the banner for the teaser:
+Both editions are scheduled to publish content to the same slot- the "Web / Home / Content (Stack)" slot on the feature page.
+Here's the banner for the announcement:

-The banner for the main promotion is then scheduled to go live three days later.
+The banner for the free shipping promotion is then scheduled to go live three days later.

 When each edition is scheduled we can then use the content preview to see what the feature page looks like on each date during the promotion.
-The teaser edition goes live on the June 1st so we check to see how the page appears on the 1st.
+The Sale madness edition goes live on the April 1st so we check to see how the page appears on the 1st.